christianjmartin/Online-Casino/README.md

 RUNNING:

-      - In order to run the program, I personally use and recommend the commond prompt "g++ FILENAME.cpp" to make and "./a.out" to compile
+      - In order to run the program, I personally use and recommend the commond prompt "g++ FILENAME.cpp" to compile and "./a.out" to run
-      - Once compiled, follow the instructions prompted by the program, press the "Enter" key to commit any input
+      - Once running, follow the instructions prompted by the program, press the "Enter" key to commit any input